nwilkens/graphite-ng/README.md

 # Metric store plugins

 * Graphite-ng can query metrics from different stores.
-  At this point only the example text store is implemented, but it's easy to add more.
-Next up is whisper and elasticsearch.
+  At this point only the example text store works.
+I'm working on the elasticsearch one.
+A whisper plugin is on the roadmap.
 * Carbon-ng will be able to use plugins to store metrics.
 For now it can only store in the experimental elasticsearch store.

 # other interesting things & diff with real graphite: